-- 4.4.1 Compensation for marginal failure (30-39%) in a module is permitted at levels 3-6 only.
-There is no compensation for the following; - a. modules taken at level 7 or level 8 - b. sandwich placement modules, work-based or work-related modules - c.
-Independent Study Module (in courses where independent study is assigned to a specific module). - 4.4.2 Provided students have passed modules worth a minimum of 100 credits at the same level, marginal failure (30-39%) will be compensated by Awards Boards as follows;
+4.4.1 Compensation for marginal failure (35-39%) in a module is permitted at levels 3-6 only.

+There is no compensation for the following;

+- a. modules taken at level 7 - b. sandwich placement modules, work-based or work-related modules - c.
+Independent Study Module (in courses where independent study is assigned to a specific module).

+4.4.2 Provided students have passed modules worth a minimum of 80 credits at the same level (100 credits at level 6), marginal failure (35-39%) will be compensated by Awards Boards as follows;

-Qualification Level 3 maximum Level 4 maximum Level 5 maximum Level 6 maximum Maximum total
+Level 3 Level 4 Level 5 Level 6 Maximum

+Qualification maximum maximum maximum maximum total

 Certificate in Education,

-Graduate Certificate, Professional Graduate
+Graduate Certificate, Professional

-Certificate in Education,
+Graduate Certificate in Education,

-Graduate Diploma,

-Statement of University Credit it Compensation not permitted
+Graduate Diploma Comper sation not pe rmitted

-Certificate of Higher Education - 20 - - 20
+Certificate of Higher Education,

-Higher National Certificate,
+Higher National Certificate - 40 - - 40

-Diploma of Higher Education, Higher National Diploma,
+Diploma of Higher Education,

+Higher National Diploma,

-Foundation Degree - 20 20 - 40
+Foundation Degree - 40 40 - 80

+Accelerated, Single Honours,

-Accelerated, Single, Joint
+Joint Honours, Sandwich,

-Honours, Sandwich Bachelor's 20 20 20 10

-Degree, Integrated Masters - 20 20 20 40
+Integrated Master's Degree - 40 40 20 100

+Bachelor's Degree with

+Foundation Year,

+Integrated Master's Degree with

+Foundation Year 40 40 40 20 140

-Top-up Honours Degree - - 20 20 20
+Top-up Honours Degree - - 20 20 40

-University Statement of Credit - 20 20 20 -
+Foundation and Preparatory

-University Statement of Preparatory Studies 20 - - - -
+Studies 40 - - - -

-- 4.4.3 For levels 3-6 on eligible modules/awards listed above, a marginal failure will be considered for Compensation in the following way; - a.
-To enable a student to firstly exercise their right to a resit, compensation will only be considered by a reassessment board. - b.
-At levels 3-6, a student can receive a compensated pass following their first resit attempt, if this would permit the student to progress. - c.
-A student who receives a fail grade and following their resit is awarded a lower grade for the resit attempt, the higher fail grade will be considered by the reassessment board. - d.
-The recipient of a Pass by Compensation (30-39CP) will not have the right to resit assessment in that module.
-Students compensated will gain the credit for the module but the module mark will not be changed and will be shown on their transcript.

-- 4.4.4 Where Professional, Statutory, Regulatory Bodies do not permit compensation, students will normally be permitted an additional resit attempt in assessment in modules, provided students have passed modules worth a minimum of 100 credits at the same level, as follows;

-- a. a maximum of 20 credits at level 4

-- b. a maximum of 20 credits at level 5

-- c. a maximum of 20 credits at level 6

-- d. but overall, a maximum of 40 credits for Bachelor's Degree and Bachelor's Honours Degrees.
+- 4.4.3 For levels 3-6 on eligible modules/awards listed above, a marginal failure will be considered for compensation in the following way; - a.
+Compensation will be applied by the board of examiners at the end of each level. - b.
+A student who receives a fail grade, and following their resit is awarded a lower grade for the resit attempt, the higher fail grade will be considered by the board. - c.
+The recipient of a Pass by Compensation (35-39% CP) will not have the right to resit assessment in that module.
+Students compensated will gain the credit for the module but the module mark will not be changed, will be shown on their transcript and may count towards the classification of their award. - 4.4.4 Where Professional, Statutory, Regulatory Bodies do not permit compensation, students will normally be permitted an additional resit attempt in assessment in modules, provided students have passed modules worth a minimum of 80 credits at the same level of study, as follows; - a. a maximum of 40 credits at level 4 - b. a maximum of 40 credits at level 5 - c. a maximum of 20 credits at level 6 - d.
+Overall, a maximum of 100 credits for Bachelor's and Bachelor's Honours degrees.